-To watch and listen to a video presentation of the article, click on this link: Instead, We Can Create Our Own Genius Video Presentation
+To make the information available for individuals who learn through watching and listening I created a video presentation of the Instead, We Can Create Our Own Genius Video Presentation

 Living with limitations can leave you and me believing that we are stupid.
 But we do not have to fit into anyone’s mold.
 Instead, we can create our own genius.